Saya (art form): Background

-In the present day, Afro-Bolivians have used the Saya in their struggle to reclaim their rights within Bolivian society.
-In this movement, the Saya has functioned both as a way of expressing and solidifying Afro-Bolivian identity among black Bolivians, and as a way to express their identity in the context of national social movements based on ethnic identities.
+In the present day, Afro-Bolivians have used the saya in their struggle to reclaim their rights within Bolivian society.
+In this movement, the saya has functioned both as a way of expressing and solidifying Afro-Bolivian identity among black Bolivians, and as a way to express their identity in the context of national social movements based on ethnic identities.

-Many festivals where the dance is performed have a prominent religious aspect.
-One supposedly dances for The Virgin Mary and promises to dance for three years of one's life.

-Dances derived from the Saya
+Dances derived from the saya

 In Caporales, the male dancer looks near identical to his Caporal counterpart.
-However, while the Caporal outfit is usually larger and constricting (as a result of European influences), a Saya uniform is usually made from lighter material and fitted to the body for better, more fluid arm movement.
+However, while the Caporal outfit is usually larger and constricting, a saya uniform is usually made from lighter material and fitted to the body for better, more fluid arm movement.
 Sometimes a whip may be used like in Caporales, but this is the exception and is more popular to dance simply with white or black gloves (depending on the uniform colors).
 Female dancers also have a more fitted and relaxed outfit compared to their Caporal counterparts.
 The differences in that case, however, are more subtle (lighter material, less skirt, laced sleeves, etc.)

 The Caporales is usually considered very masculine: men will move and use their arms with much emphasis on looking strong and "macho".
 Women, while emulating the men's moves, will simply concentrate on showing off their legs and skirts in a flirtatious manner.

-The rhythms of all of these dances are different from the Saya as well as the whole dance.
+The rhythms of all of these dances are different from the saya as well as the whole dance.
 Caporales is especially appreciated by young people of the middle and upper class who form huge Caporales groups for Carnival, Gran Poder and other "entradas".